ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 |UI03|

    * *Centroid Scans*: Centroid acquisition is an acquisition method where only centroid m/z and intensity are stored.
 Centroid m/z is calculated based on the average m/z value weighted by the intensity and m/z values are assigned based on a calibration file.
-User may leave the box unchecked if they have centroid data.
-Check the box if centroiding has to be done in El-MAVEN.
+Users may leave the box unchecked if they have the centroid data or check the box if centroiding has to be done in El-MAVEN.

-   * *Scan Filter Polarity*: User may choose to import scans based on the polarity of ions in the scan.
+   * *Scan Filter Polarity*: Users may choose to import scans based on the polarity of ions in the scan.
 Especially helpful in polarity-switching experiments.

-   * *Scan Filter MS Level*: User may choose to import only MS1 or MS2 scans.
+   * *Scan Filter MS Level*: Users may choose to import only MS1 or MS2 scans.
 This feature can be used with MS/MS data.

-   * *Scan Filter Minimum Intensity*: Set a minimum threshold for reading in intensity values.
+   * *Scan Filter Minimum Intensity*: Sets a minimum threshold for reading in intensity values.

    * *Scan Filter Intensity Minimum Quantile Cutoff*: Scans with x% of their intensity values below the threshold will be filtered out during import.

-   * *Enable Multiprocessing*: In order to reduce sample load time, El-MAVEN uses multiprocessing.
+   * *Enable Multiprocessing*: In order to reduce the sample load time, El-MAVEN uses multiprocessing.
 This behavior can be changed by the user.

 **Peak Detection**